smart-on-fhir/smart-fetch/docs/exporting.md

 If you want more predictably named subfolders, pass `--nickname my-nickname` and the folder will be named something like `003.my-nickname` instead of using the current date.

+## Compression

+By default, SMART Fetch writes compressed NDJSON files, which makes the files ~90% smaller.
+But if gzip files are awkward for your pipeline to process, you can turn off compression by passing `--no-compression` to the `export` command (or any command that writes output files).